 On the first day of Computational and Mathematical Modeling of Cognition, attendees will present posters about their own work.

-Applications for Computational and Mathematical Modeling of Cognition 2016 closed on April 30, 2016.
+Applications for Computational and Mathematical Modeling of Cognition 2018 are now open and will close on 20 April 2018.